AndreevP/heygen_vfi/README.md

 ### Important Parameters

 - **`time_indent`**: This parameter is selected to ensure the transition between Frame A-adjacent footage and Frame B-adjacent footage is smooth, minimizing the difficulty of interpolation.
 The optimal value found is time_indent = 0.
-More details about this selection process are available in find_indent.ipynb.
+More details about this selection process are available in `find_indent.ipynb`.
 - **`time_interp`**: Controls the length of the interpolated segment.
 Through experimentation, using 3 frames (which is 3/25 of a second) produces a smooth interpolation.

 ## Downloading the Input Video and Checkpoints